Undecidability of the Spectral Gap (full version): Quasi-periodic tilings

 \begin{proof} \Cref{Robinson_rigidity} implies that the tiling must contain the usual periodic pattern of $2^n$\nobreakdash-borders, up to translation.
-Since the borders repeat vertically with period $2^{n+1}$, the minimum number of rows of $2^n$\nobreakdash-segments is $\lfloor H/2^{n+1}\rfloor$ (obtained by translating the pattern vertically so that there is a row of incomplete borders along the top edge of the region).
-Similarly, since the borders repeat horizontally with period $2^{n+1}$, the minimum number of $2^n$\nobreakdash-segments in each row of segments is $\lfloor L/2^{n+1}\rfloor -1$ (obtained by translating the pattern horizontally so that there are incomplete segments at the left and/or right edges of the region).

-Since any $2^n$-border in the Robinson tiling contains $2^{n-1}$ borders inside it, the translations can be chosen such that there are incomplete segments of all sizes at the boundaries of the region.
-The result is now trivial. \end{proof}
+The result then is a trivial consequence of the fact that borders repeat vertically and horizontally with period $2^{n+1}$. \end{proof}

 The following \namecref{segment_bound} is the key rigidity result that we will need later.
 It shows that a defect in the tiling (i.e.\ a non-matching pair of adjacent tiles) cannot affect the pattern of $2^n$\nobreakdash-borders in the tiling outside a ball of size $2^{n+1}$ centred on the defect.